kwundram2602/geosoft2-2023/image-warping-and-gdalcubes/handout.md

 ### what is gdalwarp and what does it do ?
 gdalwarp is not part of gdalcubes instead it is a gdal utility. <br/>
-gdalwarp is a package used to helping with image mosaicing and warping. gdalwarp can reproject to any projection
+gdalwarp is a function used to helping with image mosaicing and warping.
+Its main function is to reproject to any projection
 <br/>

 ## How is gdalwarp used in gdalcubes ?